Dau1makan/Item-Pack/README.md

 <br>
 <h2 id="Version History">IV.
 Version History</h2>

 <h3>Version 2.1:</h3>
+Version 2.2:
+- Added a new component: 'Cursed Items'.<br>
+- Fixed an issue with Cespenar's dialogue when upgrading the Silver Sword.<br>
+- Fixed an issue with the file for EE item descriptions misteriously vanishing from its folder since last version.<p></p>

+<h3>Version 2.1:</h3>
 - Added <i>Storm Star +5</i> to the <b>Tweaked Items</b> component.<br>
 - Added two scrolls of Knock in Candlekeep to the <b>Item Pack for Tutu/BGT</b> component.<br>